kasketis/netfox/README.md

 - Clear data within the app
 - Statistics: Check cool things like average response time, total response size and more for your selected types of responses
 - Info: Check your IP address, your app version and build number and other things within the app
+- Live updates between apps running netfox with NFX.sharedInstance.startServer() and netfox_mac application
+- Directory-like structure of requests
+- Conversion from JSON to Codable class
 - More to come.. ;)

 ## Other